The time you spend in college, be it 2 years or 12, really are some of the best years of your life.

 Yes, you’ll spend a lot of time studying (or you should anyway) but there’s a whole other world outside the library and your dorm.
 What’s that phrase?
 “The world is your oyster”.. or something like that, is never more true than your college years.

-So, here is a list of apps to help you make the most of your 4-ish-years.
+So, here is a list of the best apps to help you make the most of your 4-ish-year-long college life.
 Live it up!

 Eventbrite is an awesome app that tells you what’s going on in the area.
 If you’re moving to a new city for college this app is especially useful.
 It will let you know what bands, comics, or other performers are coming to town and it’s pretty slick.
 You enter your city and it lists everything that’s going on from cooking and yoga classes to art exhibits.